Does Homeowners Insurance Automatically Renew Every Year?

 Discounts

-Check for any discounts you might qualify for that were not previously applied.
-Discounts for things like loyalty, home safety features or bundling with other insurance policies can help enhance the value of your coverage.
+Check for discounts you qualify for that weren't previously applied.
+Discounts for loyalty, home safety features or bundling with other insurance policies enhance your coverage value.

 1. 1

-Carefully read the renewal notice sent by your insurance company, paying close attention to any changes in coverage, premiums or terms.
-This document will provide the necessary details to make informed decisions about your policy.
+Carefully read the renewal notice from your insurance company, paying close attention to any changes in coverage, premiums or terms.
+This document provides the necessary details to make informed decisions about your policy.

 2. 2

-Evaluate any changes in your home, personal belongings or lifestyle that might affect your insurance needs.
-Consider factors like home improvements, new purchases or increased risks that may require adjustments to your coverage.
+Evaluate changes in your home, personal belongings or lifestyle that affect your insurance needs.
+Consider factors like home improvements, new purchases or increased risks that require adjustments to your coverage.

 3. 3

-Obtain quotes from other insurance providers to ensure you are getting the best rate for the coverage you need.
-Comparing options can help you find better deals or coverage that better fits your current situation.
+Obtain quotes from other insurance providers to ensure you're getting the best rate for the coverage you need.
+Comparing options helps you find better deals or coverage that better fits your current situation.

 4. 4

-If you decide to renew with your current insurer, you don't necessarily need to do anything as the policy will automatically renew.
-Make any necessary updates to your coverage, deductibles, or endorsements based on your assessment and discussions with your insurer.
+If you decide to renew with your current insurer, the policy automatically renews.
+Make necessary updates to your coverage, deductibles or endorsements based on your assessment and discussions with your insurer.
 Confirm all changes in writing to avoid misunderstandings and ensure your policy is up-to-date.

 5. 5

-If you have a mortgage, your insurance premium is included in your monthly mortgage payments, so you don't need to do anything except continue to make your regular mortgage payments on time.
+If you have a mortgage, your insurance premium is included in your monthly mortgage payments, so continue making your regular mortgage payments on time.
 If you don't have a mortgage, complete the renewal process by paying the premium as indicated in your renewal notice.
-Ensure timely payment to avoid any lapse in coverage and to keep your policy active.
+Pay on time to avoid coverage lapses and to keep your policy active.

 mglogo icon